Every company has a culture. The only question is whether or not you decide what it is.

 Defining Organizational Culture Is About Defining a Mission

-Erin Ganju, cofounder and CEO of Room to Read, has had to decide which direction and opportunities to take for the 15-year-old organization as it grows.
+Erin Ganju, co-founder and CEO of Room to Read, had to decide which direction and opportunities to take for the organization as it went through its first years of exponential growth.
 When asked how she did it, she answered:

 “More than it being about what you say yes to, it’s knowing what you say no to.”

 It’s important that all of a nonprofit’s staff members, as well as the CEO, understand what it does or doesn’t stand for.
-When all your team members know the organization’s mission statement, you can trust they will make decisions that align with your core values and vision.
+One simple way to share this with your team is to ensure everyone involved at your nonprofit know the organization’s mission statement.
+When your team understands the long-term vision and ultimate goal behind your mission, you can trust they will make decisions that align with your core values.

-Embed your mission into your shared core values and culture.
+Embed your unique mission into your shared core values and culture.
 This will strengthen your team’s sense of purpose and help it move in a unified direction.
-Consider these following questions when defining your organizational culture:

 - What do we stand for?